dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 $this->Comments->find('bits', ['bits' => $statuses, 'type' => 'contain])->toArray();
 ```

+#### Custom usage

+If you build more complex finders or queries for your data, you might find the following info useful:

+Looking for each of the types on it's own is translated to `= {type}` in the ORM.
+Once you are looking for a combination of types, it will be the bitmask of those integers, e.g. `1 + 2 = 3`.

+If you are looking for multiple ones at once that are exclusive, this will translate to `IN (...)` using only the type integers directly (not the bitmasked combinations), e.g. `IN (1, 2, 4`).
+You can also search for multiple types including inlusive matching this way: `IN (1, 2, 3)` would find all of type 1, 2 and which share both types together.

 ### Configuration

 The default `onMarshal` expects you to require validation (not empty, ...) on this field.